All the Roadrunning (song)

 "All the Roadrunning" is a song written and performed by Mark Knopfler featuring American country singer Emmylou Harris.
-It was first released as a new track on Knopfler's career spanning compilation Private Investigations and as a CD single in 2005.
-Some months later, in April 2006, the song was also released on the album of the same title.
+It was first released as a new track on Knopfler's career-spanning compilation Private Investigations and as a CD single in 2005.
+In April 2006, the song was also released on the album of the same title.

-Success and critical acclaim
+Critical acclaim

-"All the Roadrunning was a successful hit, peaking at #8 in the UK.
-It's also the only UK top 10 hit of Mark Knopfler's solo career.
-The reviews were positive as well.
+The reviews of "All the Roadrunning" were positive.
 Allmusic described the new song on the 2005 compilation as "nice" and "beautiful", as well as a song that "keeps the line of continuity and excellence in perspective."
 Hybridmagazine describes the song as having a "celtic folk melody" and as "accented by delicate mandolin and soaring fiddle strains, while the lyrics are a wistful account of life on the road that finds the lead character taking stock of the sacrifices and benefits of roaming."

-Charts

-Live performances

-The song was never played live by Knopfler alone, but in couple with Harris, it was a staple of the eponymous album's tour.